What's a Bocce Ball Made of ???

 We wrote this bocce ball set review as a guide.
 Not all bocce sets are bad, but some are certainly better, much better than others.
 Read on!!
-We'll add other bocce ball reviews so check back.
+We'll add other bocce ball reviews so check back often.

 Initially we were a little worried that a page like this might be perceived as negative.
 But we get calls every day saying thank you for making it available and please keep it up.
 So we will.

-Question: Would you knowingly buy a baseball bat made of White Pine??
+Question: Would you knowingly buy a baseball bat made of White Pine or other unsuitable wood??
 Of course the main reason you would is because it would be really cheap and EVERYONE loves a bargain.
 It would look like a "regular" baseball bat, be the same basic color and even the same size.
 If the answer is yes, I'd buy it anyway.
 Then honestly, don't waste your time and read any further.

 If the answer is, no way, because everyone raised in the USA, from kid to adult, knows that a bat made from that material will split or crack or just break in half after a few uses.
 Sure it will be dirt cheap and you could probably palm it off to someone not from the USA as what are they to know??